Private Vaccinations To Protect Your Health

 About the Shingles Vaccination

 The shingles vaccination also works very well even in people who have had shingles before as it boosts immunity against further shingles attacks.
 The vaccine is considered to be very safe with few side effects.
-Very occasionally people may develop a chickenpox-like illness following the shingles vaccination – this occurs in fewer than 1 in 10,000 people.

 The flu is a contagious virus spread by coughs and sneezes.
 Symptoms start suddenly and can be severe, including: